elct9620/clean-architecture-in-ts-2025/CONVENTIONS.md

 ## Introduction

 This a ecommerce application example that uses Clean Architecture in TypeScript.
+When use Chinese, make sure to use Traditional Chinese and the Taiwan locale.

 ## Technologies